nieweixing/mybook/content/tke/adjust-workload-replicas-under-the-namespace.md

 fi

 if [[ $1 = "--h" ]];then
-  echo "Please enter the pvc name for the first parameter, and empty the name for the second parameter
+  echo "Please enter the first parameter enters the namespace, the second parameter enters the number of replicas

 Usage: sh scale-workload-replicas.sh [namespace] [replicas]" fi